Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 that I didn't want to run touched down.

-And then you joined us
+And then you joined us,

-and you run touched on now
+and you run touchtone now.

-and we, you know, I like doing the deals.
+And, you know, I like doing the deals.

-I like, that that's
+I like, that that's where the to me,

-where the to me, that where the fun is.
+that where the fun is.

 Excellent.
 Well, for those of you